vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

-afternoon with the words 'May Siva and Keśava be pleased':
+afternoon with the words 'May Śiva and Keśava be pleased':

 Mat.
 101, 13–14 ( quoted in KKV 441 ).
 Sauratrivikrama-vrata-This is a māsavrata; Sun deity; for